Pseudo-Bayesian Optimization: Introduction

+Given the above, our first high-level goal of this paper is to build a theory for exploration-based optimization that encompasses \emph{general} algorithms beyond GP.
+This makes a step forward to reduce the gap between theory and practice in the realm of BO.
+To clarify our scope, by theory here we focus on algorithmic consistency -- While this is weaker than rate results, algorithmic consistency is still largely open for procedures beyond GP, and moreover avoids the opaque assumptions and restrictive settings encountered in rate analysis.
+With this, our second high-level goal is to leverage our theory to locate strongly performing algorithms.
+Here, by strongly performing we mean algorithms that are empirically competitive against state-of-the-art benchmarks, while simultaneously have theoretical guarantees.

-Motivated by the above, we are interested in the following question: \emph{Can we create an axiomatic framework that elicits the minimal requirements on any exploration-based algorithms to guarantee black-box optimization convergence?} To answer the above, we dissect a convergent algorithm into three independent basic ingredients, \emph{surrogate predictor (SP)}, \emph{uncertainty quantifier (UQ)}, and \emph{acquisition function (AF)}.
+With these goals in mind, our main contribution is an \emph{axiomatic} framework that elicits the minimal requirements on any exploration-based algorithms to guarantee convergence.
+Specifically, we dissect an exploration-based algorithm into three independent basic ingredients, \emph{surrogate predictor (SP)}, \emph{uncertainty quantifier (UQ)}, and \emph{acquisition function (AF)}.
 SP aims to provide point predictions at different design points.
 UQ quantifies the uncertainty of SP and indicates how reliable is the current prediction.
 AF transforms SP and UQ into the decision on which design point to evaluate next.
-We derive the \emph{axiomatic} properties of SP, UQ and AF to attain theoretical convergence.
-In a nutshell, we call these properties \emph{local consistency}, the \emph{generalized no-empty-ball property}, and the \emph{improvement property} respectively.
-These basic ingredients, along with our axiomatic properties, appear in GP-based algorithms -- however, the main point is that GP is not the only approach that exhibits these properties; instead, there are many more algorithms that could lead to similar convergence guarantees.
+We derive the axiomatic properties of SP, UQ and AF to attain theoretical convergence.
+In a nutshell, we call these properties \emph{local consistency}, the \emph{sequential no-empty-ball property}, and the \emph{improvement property} respectively.
+These basic ingredients, along with their axiomatic properties, appear in GP-based algorithms -- however, and as our key message, GP is not the only approach that exhibits these properties; instead, there are many more algorithms that could lead to similar convergence guarantees.
+We call our above framework \emph{Pseudo-Bayesian Optimization (PseudoBO)}.
+This is because, intuitively, we hinge on the Bayesian insight of BO in dissecting convergent procedures, but at the same time, a Bayesian perspective is generally not required for optimization convergence.
+Essentially, our framework extracts the minimally needed features in BO from the view of exploration-based optimization.

-The above dissection implies huge design freedom to achieve theoretical convergence.
-Then the next question arises: \emph{Can we construct simple convergent algorithms that can outperform existing ones, including but not only GP-based procedures?} Fully addressing this question is conceivably intricate as it depends on specific problem instance and convergence rate analysis.
-However, via our axiomatic framework, we offer some empirical evidence that simple algorithms could actually outperform some existing more sophisticated procedures.
-To search for this simple algorithm, we go through our recipe of admissible SP, UQ and AF, and select the one with light computation and superior empirical performance.
-In particular, we show how combining a simple local regression as SP, a suitably constructed ``randomized prior" as UQ, and expected improvement (EI) as AF, can consistently outperforms some state-of-the-art BO benchmarks across a range of numerical examples.